yegor256/blog/_drafts/_tasking.md

 ## What obstacles did we have?

-If you decide to go for microtasking, you will most likely have same or similar obstacles we've had.
+If you decide to go for micro-tasking, you will most likely have same or similar obstacles we've had.
 Here is a short list of them and my advice, which may help if one day you decide to break a "Develop a Mobile App" task to, say, 2,500+ micro tasks: